Abramson History, Family Crest & Coats of Arms

 Early History of the Abramson family

-Another 215 words (15 lines of text) covering the years 1672, 1689, 1672 and are included under the topic Early Abramson History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Abramson research.
+Another 108 words (8 lines of text) covering the years 1672, 1689, 1672 and are included under the topic Early Abramson History in all our PDF Extended History products and printed products wherever possible.

 Abramson Spelling Variations

 The arts of spelling and translation were yet in their infancies when surnames began, so there are an enormous number of spelling variations of the names in early Scottish records.
 This is a particular problem with Scottish names because of the numerous times a name might have been loosely translated to English from Gaelic and back.
 Abramson has been spelled Abraham, Abram, Abrams, Abrahams and others.

 Early Notables of the Abramson family (pre 1700)